SmemWasTaken/SartupLaunch/README.md

    - X-XSS-Protection
    - Referrer-Policy

-5. **Custom Domain**
+5. **Serverless Functions**
-   - Configure your custom domain in Netlify's dashboard
+   - AI idea generation is handled by serverless functions
-   - SSL/TLS certificates are automatically provisioned
+   - Functions are deployed automatically with the main application
-   - DNS records are managed through Netlify
+   - Environment variables are securely managed
+   - Rate limiting is implemented for API calls

 ### Manual Deployment